bright-coders-2/ruby-tic-tac-toe-OswaldoPineda/README.md

 - Once the game finishes, players are asked if they want to play again.
 If they do, the player who lost the previous match starts.
 In case of a draw, the player who did the second-to-last movement starts

 ##Installation
+Copy the "TicTacToe-0.1.0.gem" file to your proyect and install it yourself as:

+$ gem install --local TicTacToe

 Add this line to your application's Gemfile:

-gem 'TiCTaCToe'
+require 'TiCTaCToe'
-And then execute:

-$ bundle
-Or install it yourself as:

-$ gem install TicTacToe